Functor represented by a scheme: Motivation

-A similar phenomenon in algebraic geometry is given by a linear system: to give a morphism from a projective variety to a projective space is (up to base loci) to give a linear system on the projective variety.
+A similar phenomenon in algebraic geometry is given by a linear system: to give a morphism from a base variety S to a projective space $X = \mathbb{P}^n$ is equivalent to giving a basepoint-free linear system (or equivalently a line bundle) on S. That is, the projective space X represents the functor which gives all line bundles over S.

-Yoneda's lemma says that a scheme X determines and is determined by its points.
+Yoneda's lemma says that a scheme X determines and is determined by its functor of points.